Alexander Kotov: Writings

-Kotov frequently praised the Soviet system in his books.
+Kotov frequently praised the Soviet political system in his books.
 For example, the 1958 book The Soviet School of Chess (co-written with Mikhail Yudovich) stated that "The rise of the Soviet school to the summit of world chess is a logical result of socialist cultural development."
 At the time, statements such as this were so controversial that Western publishers felt compelled to include disclaimers in translations of his books for English-speaking markets.
 Dover Publications' 1961 paperback version of The Soviet School of Chess was distributed primarily to Western countries, and included an introduction that read, in part:Literature of this type, though helpful in our ultimate understanding of the game, is very often riddled with distortion.
 The publishers of this Dover edition are very much concerned that readers be aware of the propaganda techniques employed, even in the history of chess, by the Soviet Union.Kotov was even described as a KGB agent by Fedir Bohatyrchuk, in his 1978 book My Way to General Vlasov.

 Notwithstanding Kotov's forays into the political realm, his books were insightful and informative and were written in a congenial style.
 He often made his points by citing first-hand stories of incidents involving famous grandmasters, most of whom he knew personally.
 In addition, he did not hesitate to be self-deprecating if he could make a point more vividly.
 Think Like a Grandmaster illustrates several situations where his opponents got the better of him; in one case, his catastrophic blunder converted a certain win into an instant loss.
 Such entertaining and enlightening personal accounts helped to ensure that his books remained popular among chess players of widely varying nationalities and playing strengths.

 Kotov was a great admirer of World Champion Alexander Alekhine, and wrote a comprehensive two-volume biographical series of books on his life and career titled Shakhmatnoe Nasledie A.A.
 Alekhina, which were published between 1953 and 1958 and translated into Czech, German, Serbian and Spanish.
 The work significantly contributed to Alekhine's rehabilitation in the Soviet Union.

 His trilogy of books Think Like a Grandmaster, Play Like a Grandmaster, and Train Like a Grandmaster are his best known, with Think Like a Grandmaster, which was translated from the Russian by Bernard Cafferty and published by Batsford in 1971, being particularly famous.
 The book is not concerned with advising where pieces should be placed on the board, or tactical motifs, but rather with the method of thinking that should be employed during a game.
 Kotov's advice to identify candidate moves and methodically examine them to build up an "analysis tree" remains well known today.

 Kotov contributed to the Yugoslav series Encyclopedia of Chess Openings (ECO), which began in 1974, and to the associated games book series Chess Informant as an analyst.